Cincinnati, Ohio, August 28, 1935

 Klaus had known Mr. Sunderman slightly for some years, and had at one time decided not to invest in his chain of little savings and loan associations.
-They were located all over the poorer areas of the city, and most were open only on one night of the week and on Saturday morning.
+They were located all over the poorer areas of the city, and most were open only on one night of the week.
 Their clientele consisted chiefly of elderly Germans who were extremely fearful about the loss of their savings.

 Mr. Sunderman seemed the perfect man to trust.
 Absolutely conservative and a little sour, he could make a simple transaction last half an hour.
 His customers, who thought preserving money was mostly a matter of keeping accurate records, didn't mind waiting while Sunderman and his tellers fussed over books and painstakingly copied entries.
 The fact that he always paid a low rate of interest and loaned money only to people who had never done anything imaginative didn't seem to discourage his customers.
 Most likely, these policies constituted, in their minds, yet another evidence of his trustworthiness.

 Surprisingly for such a cautious man, Sunderman had made some rather speculative investments, and had almost lost everything in 1929.
 It was when the little empire of little banks was struggling back to solvency that Klaus could have bought in at highly favorable terms.
-Apart from the fact that the whole thing was rather small potatoes to Klaus, he refused because of a vague distaste for the proprietor.
-There had never been any question of Sunderman's honesty, and, as regards investment, he had probably learned his lesson.
-But there was something else, some combination of mean- spiritedness and old fogyism, that put Klaus off.
+Apart from the fact that the whole thing was rather small potatoes, he refused because of a vague distaste for the proprietor.
+Sunderman might well have learned his lesson, but there was something else, some combination of mean-spiritedness and old fogyism, that put Klaus off.

 Since his maximally tactful refusal to invest in the Sunderman empire, Klaus had hardly seen its leader.
-Now, almost a year later, Mr. Sunderman had changed.
-He seemed to have more energy, but he hardly looked healthier.
-Instead of a gray pallor, his cheeks were unnaturally red, not as if he were drunk, but as if he had a fever.
-His erstwhile nervous gestures were still there, but they had speeded up to a point where they distracted his companions.
+Now, however, he sensed a change in the man.
+For one thing, Mr. Sunderman seemed to have more energy.
+But he hardly looked healthier.
+Instead of a gray pallor, his cheeks were unnaturally red, as if he had a fever.
+His erstwhile nervous gestures were still there, but they had speeded up to a point where they were distracting.
 He need no longer worry whether he was noticed.

 The soup was hardly served before Mr. Sunderman leaned across his wife and asked Klaus about his war experiences.
-It seemed that he had only recently heard that Klaus had been an officer in the German army, and he wanted details.
+It seemed that he had only recently heard of Klaus' past, and he wanted details.
 Klaus didn't conceal the fact that he had fought against the Americans, but he would have preferred to talk about almost anything else.